gamelton/gamelton.github.io/index.md

 # Office 365 concumed license Python
 [Similar to Powerhell access to Microsoft Graph API](microsoft-graph-api-rest-powershell).
 This is an example task of finding Office 365 license consumption.
 It's a bare minimum Python script that has hardcoded SKU ID of the license in interest.
+It outputs just one number of consumed licenses.
 It uses specific URL `https://graph.microsoft.com/v1.0/subscribedSkus/{SKU-ID}` to get information on specific license SKU.
 It uses Authenticate with your own identity: This will use your own identity (the app identity).
 This oauth flow is called `client credentials grant flow`.

 Prerequesities:
 1. Python 3